AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/kilosort_helper/README.md

 Output data
 -----------
-- **Kilosort output files** : .npy files containing spike times, cluster labels, templates, etc.
+- **Kilosort output files** : .npy files containing spike times, cluster labels, templates, etc. These are the input for phy.